CONTENT LINKS

 I make it as easy as possible to customize effective, factual letters for each prospect.
 I provide cover- and thank-you letters in the form of templates, with alternate paragraphs you can chose from to tailor the letters for each application.
 I provide instructions for using the templates, and examples to show how the letter should look.

-My letter templates will help you apply the same approach to job seeking that a sales professional applies to sales.
+My letter templates will help you apply the same approach to job seeking that a BTB sales professional applies to sales.
 You should do some research on a firm before you send an application to them, and look at writing letters in something like the way you would look at putting together a business proposal.
 As you may know, corporate business proposals are often based on templates—but they’re carefully individualized for each prospect.
-Job letters are the same.
+Job letters should be the same.

 CURRICULUM VITAE (CV)